PuppetLegs/Exercise/docs.md

 This manual provides step-by-step instructions on the safe and effective usage of the Sanitaser Mk 69.

-Note that this device is totally safe for use by children, pets, or the elderly.
+Note that this device is totally safe for use by children, pets, the elderly, and elder gods.